Introduction

 ADHP - Composition and Jurisdiction

 An ADHP shall include two faculty and one student member assisted by the Assistant Dean of Students or a Student Rights and Responsibilities designee as a non-voting, advisory member.
-During the academic year, faculty members will be appointed by the APIC chair from the faculty membership of the APIC; the student member will be appointed by the APIC chair from a pool of ten students (one appointed by the dean of each of the seven academic areas and three members appointed by ASPLU, all serving renewable one-year terms).
+During the academic year, faculty members will be appointed by the APIC chair from the faculty membership of the APIC; the student member will be appointed by the APIC chair from a pool of ten students (one appointed by the dean of each of the four colleges and three members appointed by ASPLU, all serving renewable one-year terms).
 Every effort shall be made to conduct ADHPs during the academic year whenever possible.
 In cases when conducting an ADHP during the summer months cannot be avoided, the Assistant Dean of Students or designee will appoint available trained students to serve on ADHPs.
 The Provost will also recruit, subsequently assign, and financially compensate available faculty from the membership of the previous academic year’s APIC to serve on ADHPs in these cases.
 If members of the previous academic year’s APIC cannot be recruited, the Provost may ask faculty with 12-month contracts to fill these faculty positions on ADHPs.
 A faculty chair for each ADHP shall be elected from its membership.
 Training for potential ADHP members will be provided as needed by the Assistant Dean of Students.

 ADHPs are authorized to review and make decisions regarding allegations of misconduct brought by instructors, appeals from a student whose instructor has imposed penalties on them, student contests of the filing of an ADRF by a professor, and/or multiple alleged infractions of the policy, as identified by the Assistant Dean of Students.